- Introduction to Employment Based Green Card

 - EB3: This includes professionals with a Bachelor/Graduate degree, and other skilled workers.

 Learn more about each of the employment based green card categories:

 - EB1 First Preference

 - EB-2B Exceptional Ability

 - EB3 Skilled Workers, Professionals, and Other Workers

 - EB4 Special Immigrants

 - EB5 Immigrant Investor

-Primary documents required for an employment based Green Card petition (this may vary based on individual cases and should be vetted by an immigration lawyer before submitting):
+Here are the primary documents required for an employment-based green card petition (this may vary based on individual cases and should be vetted by an immigration lawyer before submitting):

 - Two passport photos